-The term ‘hidden gem’ gets bandied around a lot, and often erroneously.
-Of course, sometimes the game in question truly went unnoticed and unloved by the masses and is worth digging up, but more often than not it either isn’t actually 'hidden' (for example, an occasionally overlooked entry in a long-running, celebrated franchise) or it's simply too rough around the edges to be a real ‘gem’, despite having some redeeming facets (or very vocal fans).
+The term ‘hidden gem’ gets bandied around a lot, and often erroneously; an occasionally overlooked entry in a long-running, celebrated franchise isn't a hidden gem.
+Of course, sometimes the game in question truly went unnoticed and unloved by the masses and is worth digging up, but more often than not it's simply too rough around the edges to be a real ‘gem’, despite having some redeeming facets (or very vocal fans).

-There’s a reason many games don’t rise to the top of the pile, but the situation on Nintendo’s Switch eShop makes discoverability a huge problem.
+There are many reasons games don’t rise to the top of the pile, but the situation on Nintendo’s Switch eShop and other digital storefronts makes discoverability a huge problem.
 Genuinely brilliant games can easily find themselves drowned in the waves of software flooding the store each week.
-It’s an issue faced by all digital content storefronts and Nintendo has yet to address the problem beyond its daily highlighted game hidden in the 'Featured' tab and the occasional roundup through the News Channel.

 So, may we present - in no particular order - our humble suggestions for the best hidden gems on Switch...